SuperDelphi/Kronos/README.md

 Output (in ms): ``5.00146484375``

 *Note: The result must (obviously) vary depending on the machine used and the context of execution.*

+## Documentation

+For more information about Kronos, please check out the Wiki [here](https://github.com/SuperDelphi/Kronos/wiki).